mabrio2016/MongoDBMVC_Test/README.md

-.NET MVC with MongoDB Atlas
+ASP.NET MVC application using MongoDB Atlas to store the information.